-As the world around us, across the globe and within California has been transforming the ways people live, especially the role of technology in daily life, Sofia University aims to bring its unique perspective to contemporary challenges.
-Based on a transpersonal philosophy, Sofia continues to offer programs centered at the heart of the timeless human experience (through programs in clinical psychology, counseling, and transpersonal psychology) and, simultaneously, to develop new programs that balance questions about personal wellness, human growth, and social transformation with emerging trends in business and computer science.
+As evolving technology, the global pandemic, and divisive politics of the day have transformed the ways we live our lives, Sofia University continues to bring its unique perspective to contemporary challenges.
+Based on a transpersonal philosophy, Sofia offers programs centered at the heart of the timeless human experience (such as counseling psychology and transpersonal psychology), and simultaneously, to develop new programs that balance questions about personal wellness, human growth, and social transformation with emerging trends in business and computer science.